Itssanthoshhere/Data-Structures-and-Algorithms/C++ with DSA-learning-journey/Day86 - Solve Problems on Arrays [Easy] - Linear Search/C++ Practice Questions - Linear Search/README.md

 Welcome to Day 86 of my C++ and DSA learning journey!
 Today, I worked on a problem focused on searching for an element in a **sorted array**.
 This is a classic problem that can be efficiently solved using the **Linear Search** technique, leveraging the fact that the array is already sorted in ascending order.

 ## 📚 Topic Covered
-- **Sorted Array Search:** In this problem, we utilized the sorted nature of the array and performed a binary search to quickly locate an element.
+- **Sorted Array Search:** In this problem, we utilized the sorted nature of the array and performed a linear search to quickly locate an element.
 It was an excellent exercise for refining my understanding of searching algorithms and improving my problem-solving speed.

 ## 📝 Problem Statement
 ### Problem: Search for an Element in a Sorted Array